marceltannich/marceltannich/README.md

 ### Hello! 👋

 My name is Marcel Tannich.
-I’m a passionate coder and WordPress enthusiast, originally from Innsbruck, Austria, now living in Spain.
-I work as a WordPress Technical Support Team Lead at OnTheGoSystems, the company behind the popular WordPress plugins WPML and Toolset.
-Here, I help people worldwide make their WordPress projects multilingual.
+I’m a passionate coder and WordPress enthusiast from Austria, based in Spain.
+As a support team lead at OnTheGoSystems, the team behind WPML, I help clients worldwide make their WordPress sites multilingual.
+I love sharing my knowledge by speaking at WordCamps, hosting workshops, and contributing as a volunteer or organizer at these events.

 ## 📬 Get in touch
 - Web: [tannich.com][1]